Mi5sssss/ZipCache/README.md

 ## Quick Start

+> [!NOTE]
+> If you want to use the Silesia corpus for benchmarks, please run `git submodule update --init SilesiaCorpus` first.

 All active development and tests build out of the `DRAM-tier` subdirectory.
 The top-level `build` folder is kept only for legacy binaries; please work inside `DRAM-tier` instead.